 What is Susan Sher’s role with the Obama Presidential Center?

 Susan Sher is a senior advisor to the University of Chicago’s president.
 She is coordinating the activities of the University around this project and building relationships with the city of Chicago and a wide variety of community and University partners that will lead to the best collaborative plan for bringing the Obama Presidential Library to the South Side of Chicago.

 What is the process for making a decision about the location of the Obama Presidential Library?

 On Jan.
 31, 2014, the Barack Obama Foundation was established to oversee planning for President Obama’s future presidential library.
 On March 20, the Foundation released a Request for Qualifications (RFQ), to solicit responses from institutions or other parties interested in hosting the library.
-The Foundation wrote in its announcement, “Responses to the RFQ in collaboration with organizations and civic leaders on the South Side and across Chicago.
+On June 16, the University of Chicago submitted a response to the RFQ in collaboration with organizations and civic leaders on the South Side and across Chicago.
 On Sept.
 15, the Foundation announced that the University of Chicago’s collaborative effort has been selected for the next round in the foundation’s site selection process and issued a Request for Proposal (RFP).
 On Dec.
 11, the University of Chicago submitted a collaborative response to the RFP.
 The Barack Obama Foundation announced on May 12, 2015, that the Obama Presidential Center will be located on the South Side of Chicago in either Jackson Park or Washington Park.
 Visit the Foundation website.

 What are presidential libraries?